How To

 Standout feature: Tight integration with Figma's design workflow.
 If your team already lives in Figma, running a quick card sort in FigJam means no context switching.
 The visual design of templates is also polished.

 Biggest drawback: The same fundamental problem as Miro — no real card sort analysis.
-You are doing everything manually.
+You're doing everything manually.
 FigJam also has fewer card-sort-specific templates than Miro, so setup takes more effort.
-It is a whiteboard with sticky notes, not a research tool.
+It's a whiteboard with sticky notes, not a research tool.

 Best for: Design teams already in Figma who want to run a quick, informal card sort without leaving their ecosystem.